frankie-esparza/thyme/README.md

 <br></br>

 ## Start Using Thyme
-1. Go to [thyme.company](https://thyme.company) on a 💻 laptop or 📱 phone
-2. Login with Google to give Thyme acess to your Google Calendar
+1. Login with Google to give Thyme acess to your Google Calendar
-3. You're all set to start using Thyme!
-Try saying:
+2. Try saying:
 - "Schedule a Coffee Chat with hello@thyme.company tomorrow at 10am"
 - "What's on my calendar Friday?"
 - "Schedule an event called Team Building this Thursday from 10am to 4pm, in the description add a few ideas of places to host a team building event in [insert your city here]"